Structured Settlement Watchdog®

 9. The definition of annuity under many state insurance laws runs counter to the representations made by those who market structured settlement receivables to investors as annuities.
 Buyer beware!

-10. Acquired structured settlement payment rights in factored structured settlement receivables are excluded from statutory protections under the laws of majority of US states.
+10. Acquired structured settlement payment rights in factored structured settlement receivables are expressly excluded from statutory protections under the laws of majority of US states.
 The 2017 Revisions to the Life & Health Guaranty Associations Model Act (#520), which have been adopted by 40 states, expressly exclude such investments from state insurance guaranty fund protection.
 Investors should bear in mind that adoption of changes in the Model Act have been retroactive, as expressly provided in the Model Act!
 There is no equivalency in status for investors in receivables, to people who have actually bought annuities from an insurance company, or are receiving a structured settlement established as part of the consideration for their compromise of their claims for damages.
 So you're not immunized if you bought structured settlement payment rights before your state adopted (or in the future adopts) the 2017 revisions.

-• Encourage the disclosure of transaction risk that has been absent in the sales pitches and/or materials of many of the salespeople placing the factored receivables, which unfortunately has even included certain settlement planners.
+• Encourage the disclosure of transaction risk that has been absent in the sales pitches and/or materials of many of the salespeople placing the factored structured settlemen receivables, which unfortunately has even included certain settlement planners.
 The documented case history of investment loss can not be written off.

 • Warn and educate partial sellers of structured settlement payment rights and investors in structured settlement receivables of risks associated with payment servicing that may not have been fully disclosed, or disclosed at all.